 Children can be exploited in many ways, including being trafficked, sexually exploited, and used to run drugs.
 All of these come under the banner of child criminal exploitation.
 Understanding of child criminal exploitation (CCE) and the scale of the problem is still limited.
 What we do know is that there is a need for agencies to work together to understand the bigger picture, using tools such as contextual safeguarding alongside an understanding of the different ways in which children may be exploited.
-This emphasises in a Joint Targeted Area Inspection Report (JTAI) in November 2018, which stated: "As we reported in 2016, understanding exploitation of children is not simply about identifying the characteristics of children who are vulnerable to abuse, it requires a wider perspective and understanding of the contexts, situations and relationships in which exploitation (of children) is likely to manifest.
+This emphasises in a Joint Targeted Area Inspection Report (JTAI) in November 2018, which stated: "As we reported in 2016, understanding exploitation of children is not simply about identifying the characteristics of children who are vulnerable to abuse, it requires a wider perspective and understanding of the contexts, situations, and relationships in which exploitation (of children) is likely to manifest.

-CCE involves children up to the age if 18.
-It is possible to identify a lower age limit for when children become exposed to CCE identified below are getting younger.
+CCE involves children up to the age of 18.
 Arguably the younger the child the less likely they are to be arrested or identified by the law (the age of criminal responsibility - i.e. The age at which you can be arrested for a crime - is 10 years old in England).
 The JTAI notes that "all children are vulnerable to criminal and sexual exploitation, not just specific groups", with "exploited children coming from a range of backgrounds".
 The common feature across all forms of CCE is the imbalance of power.
 Often children and young people will receive something in exchange for them completing acts or favours for the person exploiting them.
 The something may be gifts, status in a group or gang, somewhere to live, etc. The acts or favours required in return are usually criminal in nature.
 The imbalance of power means that consent is not considered, and that choices that the child or young person believes that they have may be nothing of the sort.